-Moreover, the dog can get stuck after inserting its legs or paws into the open space during playtime.
-Thus, to avoid all these incidents, you need to adjust the dog collar according to the dog’s lower neck size.
+Moreover, the dog can get stuck by inserting its legs or paws into the open space during playtime.
+Thus, to avoid all these incidents, you need to adjust the dog collar size according to the dog’s lower neck.

 Why Your Dog Needs a Collar

 If you are looking for an answer to why a dog needs a collar, then you are at the right place.
 We will tell you the main reasons why your dog must wear a collar.

 Collars are usually made of fabric or leather with a metal buckle or plastic snap.
 It is not a mere accessory for your dog; instead, it gives them proper identification.

 Dog collars are the primary differentiation between stray dogs and pet dogs.
 Hence, a collar will save your pet from the municipal cooperation staff while they are out on a hunt for catching a wild animal.

 Moreover, for your dog’s safety, a smart dog collar is necessary to control its movement, whether inside or outside the house.